 School Sexual Abuse Lawyers

-Sex Abuse Attorneys Fighting for Survivors Abused in Schools
+Fighting for Survivors Who Were Abused in Schools

 We entrust teachers, administrators, and other faculty in our schools to provide instruction and protection to our children.
 Unfortunately, not all school teachers and staff uphold their obligations for providing a safe environment to children – some use their position of trust and power to sexually abuse or assault students, and pressure them into keeping silent.

 Have questions about your legal rights following child sex abuse in school?
-Call (800) 477-2989 or contact us online to request a FREE consultation.
+Call (800) 477-2989 or contact us online to request a FREE consultation with our school sexual abuse attorney.

 What is School Sexual Abuse?